AmazingMonster/conceptrodon/docs/contents/metafunctions/pagelivore/cognate_transform.doc.md

 `Pagelivore::CognateTransform` accepts an operation.
 Its first layer accepts a list of predicates.
-Its second layer accepts another operation and returns a function.
+Its second layer accepts a transformation and returns a function.
-When invoked, the function transforms its arguments that satisfy all the predicates with the second operation and instantiates the first operation with the result.
+When invoked, the function transforms its arguments that satisfy all the predicates with the transformation and instantiates the first operation with the result.

 <pre><code>   FirstOperation
 -> Predicates...